lennemo09/lennemo09.github.io/src/content/blog/gaussian-shader.md

     }
 ```

 We have a red square on the bottom left quarted of the quad now!
-I might have cheated a little bit with some foresight by doing this once before, but now we can see that `i.uv` seems to be a vector or more specifically a point `$(x,y)$` on the geometry with their values seemingly also clamped from 0 to 1 with the origin being in the bottom left corner.
+I might have cheated a little bit with some foresight by doing this once before, but now we can see that `i.uv` seems to be a vector or more specifically a point $(x,y)$ on the geometry with their values seemingly also clamped from 0 to 1 with the origin being in the bottom left corner.
 ![](/images/unity-gaussian-shader/8.jpg)

 Okay, now back to the real math.
 Let's see what we have to do to get our Gaussian function implemented here.
 Recall we have the function:
 $$
 \alpha(x) = \exp(-\frac{(x-d)^2}{2 \cdot h^2})
 $$
-This is only for a 1-dimensional value but we need 2 values for `$x$` and `$y$` coordinates.
+This is only for a 1-dimensional value but we need 2 values for $x$ and $y$ coordinates.
 To extend this to 2-dimensions, let's look at where our calculation is dependent on the parameters.
-Only in `$(x-d)^2$`!
+Only in $(x-d)^2$!
 This makes it much easier.
-Now that we are not only shifting on the `$x$` axis but also on the `$y$` axis as well, we need to extend this 1-D relation ship between our axis and our offset to 2-D by changing both of the terms to 2-D: `$x$` becomes a point `$(x,y)$` and `$d$` becomes a vector `$\vec{d} = (d_x,d_y)$`.
+Now that we are not only shifting on the $x$ axis but also on the $y$ axis as well, we need to extend this 1-D relation ship between our axis and our offset to 2-D by changing both of the terms to 2-D: $x$ becomes a point $(x,y)$ and $d$ becomes a vector $\vec{d} = (d_x,d_y)$.
 We need to shift both of the dimensions similarly:
 $$
 \alpha(x,y) = \exp(-(\frac{(x-d_x)^2}{2 \cdot h^2}+\frac{(y-d_y)^2}{2 \cdot h^2})) = \exp(-\frac{(x-d_x)^2 + (y-d_y)^2}{2 \cdot h^2})
 $$
-As we are shifting both dimensions equally by the amount `$b$`, we have the final equation:
+As we are shifting both dimensions equally by the amount $b$, we have the final equation:
 $$
 \alpha(x,y) = \exp(-\frac{(x-b)^2 + (y-b)^2}{2 \cdot h^2})
 $$